MA in Intercultural Studies

 Begin your journey toward the MA in Intercultural Studies program at Fuller with these three steps: 1) familiarize yourself with the program, 2) learn about admission requirements, and 3) submit your application.
-Prospective MAICS students must have a bachelor’s, master's, or doctoral degree from an accredited institution and submit an application for admission with the required documentation.
 Find out more with the Admissions Requirements button below.

 Rigorous Missiological Training

-- the multidisciplinary study of cultures and Christian faith
+- the intercultural dynamics of Christian faith and witness

 "I came from the Congo with two passions––evangelism and development––and professors like Bryant Myers and other experienced practitioners helped me bring those together.
 Fuller gave me opportunities to learn from people who are working in the areas I’m passionate about.
 It gave me a language behind my passion, preparing me to take a theology of development back to the Congo."